 Will a Dirty Air Filter Cause a Furnace Not to Work?

-The short answer is, yes, a dirty air filter can cause a furnace to quit working or decrease its lifespan.
-Changing your furnace or air conditioner filter is one of the simplest things you can do to keep your system operating correctly.
+The shortest answer is, yes, a dirty air filter can cause a furnace to quit working or decrease its lifespan.
+Changing your furnace or air conditioner filter is one of the easiest things you can do to keep your system operating effectively.